HarryPaniccc/DnD/DnD/World of Helodaria/Kingdom of Sirkonos.md

 ### [[Maghlas Mountains]]
 - [[Steinwalde]]: One of the two great dwarf fortresses of old to survive the wars of the Fall, Steinwalde, or “the stone forest”, is a massive walled retreat set deeply in the heart of the mountain range
 ###
+- [[Mount Ethris]] is the mountain surrounded by Diredahl and the rest of the major cities
 ### #TODO There is more to do here
 # Society
 ## Politics